NicolBolas/Proposal-Ideas/Trivial Operations.md

 The aforementioned code will compile with `NoAssign`, but it will invoke UB due to changing the value of a `const` object.

-What we really need is a way to construct `NoAssign` directly from a copy of the data in a piece of storage.
+What we really need is the equivalent of a copy constructor that constructs `NoAssign` as a copy of some memory.

 ## Trivial Copy Assignment